 - Medicare Part A (hospital insurance).
 Part A is used to pay for hospital stays and other types of short-term patient care, such as skilled nursing facilities.
 People generally don’t pay a premium for Part A coverage.

 - Medicare Part B (medical insurance).
 Part B is used to pay for a wide range of medical services, including doctor and specialist appointments, emergency room visits, ambulance services, medical equipment, preventive care, and some medications.
-You’ll normally pay a premium for Part B coverage.
+You’ll normally pay a monthly premium for Part B coverage.

 Your Medicare costswill depend on your specific circumstances.
 It’s important to know that unlikestandard insurance plans, each Medicare part has its own costs and rules.

-Medicare Part A costs
+Part A costs

-- Days 61–90: $352 per day coinsurance.
+- Days 61–90: $371 per day coinsurance

-Medicare Part B Costs
+Part B costs

-The deductible for Medicare Part B in 2020 is $198.
+The deductible for Medicare Part B in 2021 is $203.
 After you meet the deductible, some services are covered in full.
 You’ll pay 20 percent of the Medicare-approved amount for other services.

 You might be eligible for assistance paying your premiums, deductibles, coinsurance, or copayments.

-- Qualified Medicare Beneficiary (QMB) Program
+- Qualified Medicare Beneficiary (QMB) program

-- Specified Low-Income Medicare Beneficiary (SLMB) Program
+- Specified Low-Income Medicare Beneficiary (SLMB) program

-- Qualifying Individual (QI) Program
+- Qualifying Individual (QI) program

-- Qualified Disabled and Working Individuals (QDWI) Program
+- Qualified Disabled and Working Individuals (QDWI) program

 These plans are designed to help people who fall under preset income levels pay for their Medicare coverage.
 You’ll need to meet income requirements to qualify.

 - You can choose to decline Medicare Part B coverage if you have other options that work better for your budget.

-You’ll generally pay premiums for only Part B, but there are deductibles and coinsurance costs for both parts.
+- You’ll generally pay premiums for only Part B, but there are deductibles and coinsurance costs for both parts.